briancappello/flask-unchained/README.md

 ## A Flask extension to make Flask better than Django

-**Flask Unchained implements a pluggable application factory turning Flask and its extension ecosystem into a completely integrated "opt-in" full-stack web framework.** Flask Unchained uses "bundles" to make extensions work right out-of-the-box: **bundles are just like Django's "apps", except I think you'll find bundles are even more powerful and extensible**.
+**Flask Unchained is a fully integrated, optional-batteries-included web framework for Flask.** Out of the box, it's as minimal as Flask itself.
+But Flask Unchained apps can also pick and choose "bundles" to enable that integrate Flask extensions: **bundles are just like Django's "apps", except I think you'll find bundles are even more powerful and extensible**.

-> **With the release of v0.8, Flask Unchained is no longer "just an experiment."** This thing works. :fire:Yes, it's still in alpha and ***may set your servers on fire***:fire:, but this release marks the 3 year anniversary of the [first public commit](https://github.com/briancappello/flask-react-spa/commit/a3d51afe70f245400b90e4d553d8803baed38aa4#diff-158b9e98f24719b14939e0e70270acc3) of Flask Unchained's true birthplace, [Flask React SPA](https://github.com/briancappello/flask-react-spa).
-(Flask Unchained as a standalone library grew out of that boilerplate [about 2 year ago](https://github.com/briancappello/flask-unchained/commit/19d604c829b798f2730b05dbfc65d3fa1bd76d85).)
->
-> Point being, the architecture that makes this all work has had a pretty decent vetting by now. **The core API, and especially the concepts/abstractions it uses, are solid.** (Thanks in large part to standing on the shoulders of giants; see [acknowledgements](https://github.com/briancappello/flask-unchained#acknowledgements).)
->
-> **Flask Unchained is designed to make Flask better than Django *at everything*, from the smallest single-file apps to micro-services to giant monoliths.** (Not that it's *entirely* there yet.)
-And of course I may be *just a little bit* biased, but I've been working with Django by day for the past year, and while it is good - great even - I still think Flask with SQLAlchemy and company is decidedly *even more* powerful, flexible, and most of all enjoyable to work with.
-(Not that *you* have to use SQLAlchemy if you don't want to; **almost everything about Flask Unchained is completely customizable**.)
->
-> It took a fair amount of trial and error before I finally figured out how to get everything working together nicely and make Flask Unchained a reality - but **as it turns out, there is indeed a clean and (I hope you'll find) surprisingly simple-to-reason-about way to truly take Flask to the next level**.
+> The architecture and "developer experience" of how Flask Unchained and its bundles work is inspired by the [Symfony Framework](https://symfony.com/), which is enterprise-level awesome, aside from the fact that it isn't Python ;)

 ### Hello Flask Unchained